Current Exhibitions

 The exhibition space is located on the lower level.

-This exhibition is made possible through the generous support of The Friends of the Jamaica Plain Branch of the Boston Public Library, a non-profit organization committed to planning and sponsoring free educational and cultural programs for all patrons of the JP Library.
+This exhibition is made possible through the generous support of The City-Wide Friends of the Boston Public Library, opens a new window, a volunteer, community-based organization that seeks to enhance public awareness, recognition, status and financial support of the library system through advocacy and education.